Newcastle-upon-Tyne, Newcastle upon Tyne, England, United Kingdom

 Image: Adobe Stock ATGimages #97481629

-Newcastle-upon-Tyne is rated E+ by the Global Urban Competitiveness Report (GUCR) which evaluates and ranks world cities in the context of economic competitiveness.
+Newcastle upon Tyne is rated E+ by the Global Urban Competitiveness Report (GUCR) which evaluates and ranks world cities in the context of economic competitiveness.
 E+ cities are strong regional gateway cities.
-Newcastle-upon-Tyne has a population of over 293,000 people.
-Newcastle-upon-Tyne also forms part of the wider Tyneside metropolitan area which has a population of over 1,599,000 people.
-Newcastle-upon-Tyne is ranked #207 for startups with a score of 1.968.
-It is estimated there are around 10,525 businesses in Newcastle-upon-Tyne.
-For the location of Newcastle-upon-Tyne see: Newcastle upon Tyne.
+Newcastle upon Tyne has a population of over 293,000 people.
+Newcastle upon Tyne also forms part of the wider Tyneside Region which has a population of over 1,599,000 people.
+Newcastle upon Tyne is ranked #207 for startups with a score of 1.968.
+It is estimated there are around 10,525 businesses in Newcastle upon Tyne.

 ๐Ÿ‡บ๐Ÿ‡ธ Alpharetta, USA ๐Ÿ‡บ๐Ÿ‡ธ Atlanta, USA ๐Ÿ‡ณ๐Ÿ‡ด Bergen, Norway ๐Ÿ‡ฉ๐Ÿ‡ช Gelsenkirchen, Germany ๐Ÿ‡ณ๐Ÿ‡ฑ Groningen, Netherlands ๐Ÿ‡ฎ๐Ÿ‡ฑ Haifa, Israel ๐Ÿ‡บ๐Ÿ‡ธ Little Rock, USA ๐Ÿ‡ธ๐Ÿ‡ช Malmรถ, Sweden ๐Ÿ‡ซ๐Ÿ‡ท Nancy, France ๐Ÿ‡ฉ๐Ÿ‡ช Neuburg an der Donau, Germany ๐Ÿ‡จ๐Ÿ‡ญ Neuchรขtel, Switzerland ๐Ÿ‡ซ๐Ÿ‡ท Neufchรขteau, France ๐Ÿ‡บ๐Ÿ‡ธ New Castle, USA ๐Ÿ‡บ๐Ÿ‡ธ New Castle, USA ๐Ÿ‡บ๐Ÿ‡ธ New Castle, USA ๐Ÿ‡ฟ๐Ÿ‡ฆ Newcastle, South Africa ๐Ÿ‡ฆ๐Ÿ‡บ Newcastle, Australia ๐Ÿด๓ ง๓ ข๓ ฅ๓ ฎ๓ ง๓ ฟ Newcastle-under-Lyme, England ๐Ÿ‡ฟ๐Ÿ‡ฆ Pietermaritzburg, South Africa ๐Ÿ‡ฏ๐Ÿ‡ต Shinshiro, Japan ๐Ÿ‡ฎ๐Ÿ‡ฉ Singkawang, Indonesia ๐Ÿ‡จ๐Ÿ‡ณ Taiyuan, China